 In 1525, Augustians, leaving the town due to the progressive Reformation, sold the church and monastery.
 The buyer was a townsman, a certain Wolfgang, to whom the brothers stipulated in the contract that the services would unhindered continue in the church.
 Two years later, Wolfgang sold the plot to the city council, which fragmented the plots with buildings and gave them to various buyers.
 From then on, the monastery buildings housed a warehouse, a malt house, craft workshops, a firehouse and a garrison coach house.
 The church was used by Protestants, but over time it began to empty, until services were no longer held.
 They were resumed only in 1713.

-The church was built of stone and brick in the gothic style.
-Originally it consisted of an orientated, rectangular nave and elongated chancel with a three-sided closure.
-The presbytery has buttresses and is covered with a gable roof.
-On the south side there is a two-part sacristy from the 16th century.
+The church was built of unworked stones and bricks in the Gothic style.
+Originally it consisted of an orientated towards the sides of the world, rectangular nave and an elongated chancel with a three-sided closure on the eastern side.
+The chancel was strengthened with buttresses and covered with a gable roof, and in the facades numerous ogival windows with deep niches were pierced.
+A two-part sacristy was added to the chancel from the south in the 16th century.

 The church retained its basic, Gothic form, but early modern rebuildings deprived it of harmony, among others by bricking up some of the windows, leaving only half of the openings.
 The tracery were also destroyed, recognizable in some windows in their rudimentary form.
 The monastery buildings located on the north side of the church, unfortunately lost completely the original style features.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.